categoricalcat/hs-db/README.md

 - [ ] Implement a way to fetch logs from another service
 - [ ] Mount the database's logs locally in docker compose
+- [ ] Add comments to the parser
+- [ ] Convert type aliases to newtypes

 ## Prerequisites